-Council will ensure its decisions over rates income are used effectively, and efficiently delivered to meet both the current and future infrastructure requirements under the Act.
+Council will ensure its decisions over rates income are used effectively and delivered efficiently to meet the current and future infrastructure requirements under the Act.
 Council will monitor its income and expenditure on a monthly basis to ensure expenditure meets budget.

-Council will ensure it has a balanced operating budget however it won't be till 2025 that Council is fully funding depreciation expense.
+Council will ensure it has a balanced operating budget, although, it won't be till 2025 that Council is fully funding depreciation expense.
 This will allow a catch up on our renewals so Council can provide good stewardship of its infrastructure assets.

-Council will monitor its income and expenditure on monthly basis and has appointed additional staff to ensure our capital projects can be delivered to the anticipated timeframe and within budget.
+Council will monitor its income and expenditure on a monthly basis and will appoint additional staff to ensure our capital projects can be delivered to the anticipated timeframe and within budget.

-Council will ensure it complies with legislative limits and benchmarks for financial reporting and prudence and report on these to Council and as part of the Annual Plan and Annual Report process.
+Council will ensure it complies with legislative limits and benchmarks for financial reporting and prudence, and report on these to Council, as part of the Annual Plan and Annual Report process.
 Debt will continue to be kept at a level well within the many debt ratios.